MustafaHasanat/morning-hour-db/README.md

 ## Email service
 - add a password reset
-- we need an email service using an email service (use node mailer, send grid)
+- we need an email service using an email provider (use node mailer or send grid)
 - we will use it to send confirmation emails to users